Hipparchus was one of antiquity’s greatest scientists.

 Hipparchus discovered the precession of the equinoxes and observed the appearance of a new star – a nova.

 He suspected stars might move slowly with respect to one another over great lengths of time; he hoped people living in the future could verify this.
 To this end he compiled a star catalog documenting the positions and magnitudes of over 850 stars.
-His legacy bore fruit after almost two millennia when, in 1718, Edmund Halley discovered the proper motion of stars.
+His legacy bore fruit almost two millennia later when, in 1718, Edmund Halley discovered the proper motion of stars.

 Hipparchus was born over 2,200 years ago.
 The year of his birth was about 190 BC and the place of his birth was the Ancient Greek city of Nicea.
 The ruins of the city can still be seen in the town of Iznik, Turkey.